Araneidae/libera/docs/libera.rst

 <buttons>, <positions>
     Averaged button readings and positions updating at approximately 10Hz.

+<buttons>\ `N`
+    Averaged button readings normalised by mean intensity.
+Useful for observing button drift in the presence of beam decay.

 :id:`POWER`
     Absolute input power in dBm.
 The scaling here is hard-wired and not particularly accurate.